- Initial Proposals (Optional) due by February 15, 2023.

 - Health, religion, and spirituality.
 Are there associations between religious/spiritual beliefs, experiences, practices, and identities, and physical and mental health?
 If so, are there underlying causal mechanisms?

 PSA projects are selected using a rigorous review process.
-Researchers submit detailed proposals to the PSA for consideration.
-These proposals resemble 5,000 words Stage 1 Registered Reports (e.g., Chambers, 2013), and contain a theoretical introduction, a description of the planned sample and methods, as well as hypotheses and an analysis plan to test those hypotheses.
+Researchers submit detailed proposals for consideration.
+These proposals resemble Stage 1 Registered Reports (e.g., Chambers, 2013), and contain a theoretical introduction and hypothesis, a description of the planned sample and methods, and an analysis plan to test those hypotheses (see below section for requirements).

 The proposals then undergo several rounds of review, overseen by the PSA’s Study Selection Committee (SSC).
-First, each proposal is screened for feasibility given the PSA’s current capacity and resources.
+First, each proposal is screened for feasibility given the PSA’s current capacity and resources (Initial feasibility and quality review).
 For instance, a proposal that requires dozens of collection sites with fMRI machines is likely to be rejected based on infeasibility.
 Simultaneously, the SSC screens out submissions deemed low quality.
-Proposals that pass this screening are then sent out for peer review.
-Each proposal is reviewed by 5-10 reviewers, consisting of both PSA members and external experts (see Supporting Materials for peer review rating criteria).
-These reviewers are selected based on their methodological and/or theoretical expertise related to a given proposal.
-All submissions are also rated quantitatively by the entire PSA network.
-The (SSC) then aggregates two sources of info, the comments of the reviewers and ratings from the network, before selecting projects for the PSA to pursue.
+Proposals that pass this screening are then sent out for peer review (Reviewer identification & review submission).
+Each proposal is reviewed by 5-10 reviewers, consisting of both PSA members and external experts.
+These reviewers are identified based on their ethical, methodological, and/or theoretical expertise related to a given proposal.
+All submissions are also rated quantitatively by members of the PSA network (Network rating).
+The SSC then synthesizes the reviewer and network feedback to select projects for the PSA to pursue (Study selection decision).
+See Evaluation Criteria section for more details and anticipated timeline.

 Funding and Personnel Support for Studies Resulting from this Call

-The following components are required for all submissions:
+The following manuscript components are required for all full proposals:

 - Cover Page, including the title of the study, date of the latest draft, and keywords